 Vehicle entrance standards

-See below documents for engineering drawings found in the Regional Infrastructure Technical Specifications
+See the below document for engineering drawings found in the Regional Infrastructure Technical Specifications.